ktindiana/fetchsep/README.rst

 It is possible to run both codes with a single button push to create a preliminary SEP event list.

+The process described here will take a long time series, generate rough SEP event lists for each energy channel, create a batch file that is split up into quiet periods and enhanced periods, then batch run these time periods through opsep for a more careful analysis and to produce a final SEP event list and non-event list.
+This automated process will result in enhanced time periods contain multiple SEP events as automatic SEP event discrimination has not yet been perfected.
+However, it will generate lists that can be used to remove SEP event periods from data sets for GCR studies or to get a good start on creating your own curated SEP event list.

+The batch file is built from a list from one of the energy channels, from the files named like SEPTimes_GOES-13_integral_10.0_to_-1.txt.
+The user may choose the energy channel by setting a variable in fetchsep.cfg.
+The energy bin must exactly match one of the energy bins in the input data.
+For example:

+    | ref_energy_bin = [10.0,-1] #integral
+    | ref_energy_bin = [11.64,23.27] #differential GOES-18

 The example below will create a rough SEP event list for a year of GOES-13 with `idsep` then process each enhanced period and each quiet period individually with `opsep` to extract characteristics:

     | python bin/fetchsep_prepare_obs --StartDate 2017-01-01 --EndDate 2018-01-01 --Experiment GOES-13 --FluxType integral --RemoveAbove 10 --IDSEPEnhancement --Threshold "30,1;50,1"